 - A final tie-in to how you can contribute to major initiatives, gaps, and/or the mission of the institution.
-This is your chance to stretch, though be thoughtful about how you do this, and try to connect with the position point person to see if you can/should pitch ideas beyond the position description.
+This might be your chance to stretch (see caveat below)***.

 - The sign-off should enforce your interest in contributing to the goal of the position you apply for, in your own, unique way.

 Paragraph 1 – hook the reader’s attention by making a connection

 - Establish your interest in the institution/position in a couple of compelling sentences.
 By compelling, I mean specificity that indicates that you are keyed into the challenges, strengths, and mission of the place you’re applying.

 - Establish your credibility in a couple of brief sentences that clearly tie back to the interest sentences.

 - Tie that together with a clear statement of how your expertise and background contribute to the strengths/mission/challenges of the organization.

 - You might also say something about wanting to live and work in the specific location of the organization, but only if you can provide a credible reason for why.
 Otherwise, it can feel like fluff, not a genuine interest in the locale.

 Paragraph 2 – set the hook with your credibility